Jonesy167/gpsd_output_location_to_file/README.md

 # GPSD_output_location_to_file
-Simple Python 2.7 script to output lat and lon to file, via GPSD
+Simple Python 2.7 script to output lat and lon to file, via gpsd

 Example useage:
 python2.7 location_to_file.py